heldopslippers/documentation/readme.md

 Documents:

-1. Keys (Are the keys for the virtual model, when keys are associated with a documents associations of that documents will inherit methods with the name of the key)
+1. Keys (Are the keys for the virtual model, when keys are associated with the instance of a Document, associations of that document will inherit methods with the name of the key)
-2. Validations (Validations are the specific rules the value of keys should pass before they are saved to the database)
+2. Validations (Validations are specific rules.
+The value of the keys should pass before they are saved to the database)

 All Primary models (Inherited through the IKI model)

 1. Rights (To allow the most flexible RBAC system every primary model has the ability to be associated with groups or users and assigned a specific permission)
 2. Connections (Connections are the most important part of the system.
-Every primary model has the ability to be associate to other instance of primary models.
+Every primary model has the ability to be associated to other instances of primary models.
 With this solution very complex tree structures can be created.)
 3. Filters (are not used)